katiefraser/computational-SCM/README.md

 python3 train.py
 ```

-By default, this uses the optimal model from the paper (i.e., with PLS dimensionality reduction, axis-rotation, and using the roberta-large-NLI model).
+By default, this uses the optimal model from the paper (i.e., with PLS dimensionality reduction, axis-rotation, and using the 'roberta-large-nli-mean-tokens' model).
 All of these options can be modified within the program.

 The output of running the program will be a saved a model, e.g. pls_model_roberta-large-nli-mean-tokens.sav.